iTechUz/js-interview/js-interview/General-questions.md

 - `Unit testing` – Testing individual functions and classes
 - `Integration testing` – Testing that components work together as expected
 - `UI/Functional testing` – Testing the interface and functioning of the actual application

+### 21. What are the differences between global and local variables?
+And how can having too many global variables negatively affect your code?

+- [x] Answer:

+- Global variables have no scope and are accessible globally — they’re fully available and accessible throughout your code.

+However, global variables can also be more difficult to debug as coupling occurs between the many global variables, making bugs more likely, as well as more difficult to find and debug.
+There can also be conflicts between variable names in the local and global scope.

+### 22. What are the differences between undeclared and undefined variables?

+- [x] Answer:

+`Undeclared` variable: a variable that isn’t declared as a variable using the `var` , `const` or `let` keywords.

+`Undefined` variable: a variable that has been defined using one of the variable keywords, but hasn’t been given a value.

+ ### 23  Name 3 JavaScript frameworks and give a short description of what they’re used for:

+- [x] Answer:

+Could include:

+- AngularJS
+- React
+- Vue.js
+- Ember.js
+- Express.js
+- Meteor
+- Polymer
+- Mithril.js
+- Svelte
+- Backbone
+- jQuery

+### 24 What are the variable naming conventions in JavaScript?

+The following rules are to be followed while `naming` variables in JavaScript:

+- You should not use any of the JavaScript `reserved keyword` as variable name.
+For example, break or boolean variable names are not valid.
+- JavaScript variable names should not start with a numeral (0-9).
+They must begin with a letter or the underscore character.
+For example, 123name is an invalid variable name but _123name or name123 is a valid one.
+- JavaScript variable names are case sensitive.
+For example, Test and test are two different variables.